- Military Pay Differential Tax Credit

 - Are Military Unpaid Pay and Allowances Taxable?

-- What Is Taxable on My Paycheck?
+- What Is Taxable Income for Active Military?

 You pledged to serve your country for one weekend each month and two weeks each year.
 As a military reservist, you receive pay for each weekend you serve, prorated for the number of hours in your monthly drill, and based on the Department of Defense’s pay schedules for your rank and time in the service.
 While serving as a reservist is a patriotic job, it is a job nonetheless, and your earnings from weekend drills are subject to taxation.

 Most pay that members of the armed forces receive is considered taxable income by the Internal Revenue Service, including the pay you receive for your monthly drill.
 Other taxable forms of income for reservists also include bonuses, re-enlistment pay or special pay.
 In most cases, the Department of Defense withholds the necessary taxes based on your estimated tax rate, but withholdings are only based on estimates.
 When you file your personal income taxes, you’ll need to report the amount of drill pay you receive alongside any other sources of income, as well as withholding.

 When a reservist is called for active duty to serve in a combat zone, his payment and taxation situation changes dramatically.
 In addition to receiving full pay for his rank and time served, he receives combat pay or hazard pay.
 Any time a reservist serves in a designated combat zone, even for just a day, all his military earnings for the month are exempt, including any additional earnings received for service outside the combat zone.